merko30/habit-tracker/README.md

 # How to run the application

 - clone the application with command `git clone https://github.com/merko30/habit-tracker`
-- in the root folder run `cd server && npm install && cd ../mobile-app && npm install && cd ..` to install packages
+- in the root folder run `npm run install:all` to install packages
 - to run the server, run `npm run dev` in the server folder
 - you'll get the API URL, copy it
 - in mobile-app folder run `cp .env.example .env` and set `EXPO_PUBLIC_API_URL=copied value`